Criminal Jurisdiction (Jury Trial Election Available)

 The Court of Common Pleas for the State of Delaware has criminal jurisdiction throughout the State over misdemeanors and motor vehicle offenses, including misdemeanor drug offenses for persons over the age of 18.
 Jury trial is available to all defendants in criminal matters.

-The Court also has statewide jurisdiction, concurrent with Superior Court, in civil actions where the amount in controversy does not exceed $50,000.00 on the complaint.
+The Court also has statewide jurisdiction, concurrent with Superior Court, in civil actions where the amount in controversy does not exceed $75,000.00 (as of October 21, 2019) on the complaint.
 There is no limitation in amount on counterclaims and no right to a jury trial in civil cases.
 Petitions for change of name are heard in the Court, as well as habitual offender hearings on the privilege of operating a motor vehicle.

 The Court also has jurisdiction over appeals from Justice of the Peace and Alderman's Courts, as well as administrative appeals from the Division of Motor Vehicles.